SamQuigley/SpotifyDataAnalysis/README.md

 # Project Flow
 ```
-#NodeAccessTokenAPI
+#NodeSpotifyAPI
-This is a simple credentials flow application used to obtain a users ID, which can be used as a paramter in API calls.
+This is a simple credentials flow application used to obtain a users ID,
+which can be used as a paramter in API calls.

 # Data Extraction & pre-processing
 Scarper.py    -   pulls data from Spotifys API